 the west, then return to this spot.
 Then you cross

 over your original route on this fainter trail.
-It will climb uphill then end 1.1 miles from the
+My ride track below takes

 The upper trail area is loaded with Mules Ear in

 meadows between maples and stands of gambel oak.

 |On the way downhill, turn to the right 0.8 miles after